 1980s Zeiss Elta 20

 In January 2021 this total station came up for sale on a Dutch on-line auction.
 The Zeiss Elta 20 was developed by the West German branch of Carl Zeiss, Zeiss Oberkochen, in the late 1970s.
-Together with the Elta 2 the Elta 20 was the successor of the Elta 14, the first self-registering total station.
+Together with the Elta 2 the Elta 20 was the successor of the Elta 14, the first self-registering total station that was introduced in 1968.
 Whereas the Elta 14 was using a ticker-tape to store the observations the Elta 2 (of which the Elta 20 is a further development) was the first total station to use an internal memory device that was based on semi-conductor technology to store the observations.

 The main differences between the Elta 2 and Elta 20 were the accuracy (see below) and the microcomputer, which was a swappable 12 program hub in the Elta 2 and a built-in micro-computer in the Elta 20.

 The Elta 2 was first produced in 1978, followed by the Elta 20 and Elta 3 in 1981 and all three remained advertised together until at least 1983.1 The Elta 2, Elta 20 and Elta 3 were housed in the same enclosure (see figure 15) and, apart from the type indication, all looked alike (with exception for the program module of the Elta 2) and used the same type of data storage.